Stephen Sweeney

 Stephen M. Sweeney (born June 11, 1959) is an American politician and labor leader who served in the New Jersey Senate from 2002 to 2022, representing the 3rd legislative district.
-A member of the Democratic Party, he was the 114th President of the New Jersey Senate from 2010 to 2022 and served as the body's majority leader from 2008 to 2010.
+A member of the Democratic Party, he was the 114th President of the New Jersey Senate from 2010 to 2022.

 A Union Ironworker by trade, Sweeney was frequently described as a political power broker in New Jersey politics and identifies as a moderate and a fiscal conservative.
-His legislative tenure ended after he was defeated in 2021 by Republican Edward Durr in what was considered a major political upset.
-Following his defeat, Sweeney announced he would run for governor in 2025.
+His legislative tenure ended after he was defeated in 2021 by Republican Edward Durr in a major upset.
+Following his defeat, Sweeney announced his candidacy in the 2025 New Jersey gubernatorial election.
+In the June primary, he placed last with 7.2% of the vote, losing to Democratic congresswoman Mikie Sherrill.

 Early life

-Sweeney was born on June 11, 1959, in Camden, New Jersey, and graduated from Pennsauken High School in 1977.
+Sweeney was born in Camden, New Jersey, and graduated from Pennsauken High School in 1977.
 He is of Irish ancestry.
 He joined Ironworkers Local 399 (of Camden, New Jersey) and gained journeyman status on January 1, 1980.

 Career

-Sweeney serves as general vice president of the International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers.